 Adaptive mode: While the Adaptive mode (Penalty) subtracts a penalty for each wrong attempt the Adaptive mode does not.

 Immediate Feedback & Immediate Feedback with CBM: In case of Immediate feedback, the student submits each question as they answer it.
 The quiz immediately displays a message based on the student's answer.
-The teacher can create separate feedback messages for any wrong answer, for any right answer, and for the question, regardless of the answer.
+The teacher can create separate feedback messages for any wrong answer, for any right answer, and/or a general feedback for the question, regardless of the answer.
 However, they can only submit one response, they cannot change it later.

 Interactive with multiple tries: When the teacher make a quiz Interactive with multiple tries, it allow the student to try each question multiple times until they get correct answer.
 After each wrong attempt, the system will display a message.
-(The teacher has to create relevant messages for each question).
+(The teacher has to create relevant messages for each attempt).
 This differs from Adaptive mode, which allows multiple attempts but no feedback.

 Each attempt builds on the last option is applicable only if multiple attempts are allowed.
 When this setting is enabled, each attempt that a student makes will display the results of the student's previous attempt.
 The student can see how they answered and scored on the previous attempt.